 If you struggle with this concept, check out my blog on how to trust in the healing path.

 When I take an inventory and recognize that I have judged someone or was in the wrong, I can get real about my thoughts and behavior instead of ignoring them.
+I can witness my judgment without judgment.
 Then I can make amends and choose love instead of the fear-based voice of the ego.

 This daily spot-checking keeps resentment and frustration from building up and blowing up.
 It strengthens my relationship to Spirit, to the people I love and to myself.